Snowflake-Labs/sfquickstarts/site/sfguides/src/time_series_forecasting_with_zepl/time_series_forecasting_with_zepl.md

 !pip install fbprophet==0.7.1
 ```

-Positive
+> aside positive
+>
-: This code may take several minutes to complete execution. <br> <br> The container must start, download, and install all of the libraries.
+>  This code may take several minutes to complete execution. <br> <br> The container must start, download, and install all of the libraries.
 This is one reason to build your own images using our Custom Image builder so notebooks start up instantly with all of the required libraries!

 #### Code Explained
 `!pip install pystan~=2.14 Cython>=0.22 cmdstanpy==0.9.68 numpy>=1.15.4 pandas>=1.0.4 matplotlib>=2.0.0 LunarCalendar>=0.0.9 convertdate>=2.1.2 holidays>=0.10.2 setuptools-git>=1.2 python-dateutil>=2.8.0 tqdm>=4.36.1`</br>